trussworks/terraform-aws-config/README.md

 ### ECR

-* ecr-private-image-scanning-enabled: Checks if a private Amazon Elastic Container Registry (ECR) repository has image scanning enabled. *No* *GOVcloud*
+* ecr-private-image-scanning-enabled: Checks if a private Amazon Elastic Container Registry (ECR) repository has image scanning enabled. [*Not supported in all regions*](https://docs.aws.amazon.com/config/latest/developerguide/ecr-private-image-scanning-enabled.html)
-* ecr-private-lifecycle-policy-configured: Checks if a private Amazon Elastic Container Registry (ECR) repository has at least one lifecycle policy configured. *No* *GOVcloud*
+* ecr-private-lifecycle-policy-configured: Checks if a private Amazon Elastic Container Registry (ECR) repository has at least one lifecycle policy configured. [*Not supported in all regions*](https://docs.aws.amazon.com/config/latest/developerguide/ecr-private-lifecycle-policy-configured.html)

 ### ECS

-* ecs-awsvpc-networking-enabled: Checks if the networking mode for active ECSTaskDefinitions is set to ‘awsvpc’. *No* *GOVcloud*
+* ecs-awsvpc-networking-enabled: Checks if the networking mode for active ECSTaskDefinitions is set to ‘awsvpc’. [*Not supported in all regions*](https://docs.aws.amazon.com/config/latest/developerguide/ecs-awsvpc-networking-enabled.html)
-* ecs-containers-nonprivileged: Checks if the privileged parameter in the container definition of ECSTaskDefinitions is set to ‘true’. *No* *GOVcloud*
+* ecs-containers-nonprivileged: Checks if the privileged parameter in the container definition of ECSTaskDefinitions is set to ‘true’. [*Not supported in all regions*](https://docs.aws.amazon.com/config/latest/developerguide/ecs-containers-nonprivileged.html)
-* ecs-containers-readonly-access: Checks if Amazon Elastic Container Service (Amazon ECS) Containers only have read-only access to its root filesystems. *No* *GOVcloud*
+* ecs-containers-readonly-access: Checks if Amazon Elastic Container Service (Amazon ECS) Containers only have read-only access to its root filesystems. [*Not supported in all regions*](https://docs.aws.amazon.com/config/latest/developerguide/ecs-containers-readonly-access.html)
-* ecs-no-environment-secrets: Checks if secrets are passed as container environment variables. *No* *GOVcloud*
+* ecs-no-environment-secrets: Checks if secrets are passed as container environment variables. [*Not supported in all regions*](https://docs.aws.amazon.com/config/latest/developerguide/ecs-no-environment-secrets.html)

 ### EFS